deskpro/api-app-ticket-form/README.md

 Usage
 -----

+* Edit config.php to set your DeskPRO API details
 * Upload `api-app-ticket-form` to your web server.
 * Open the `form.html` page in your browser.
 * Submit the form and see it create a new ticket.